Treblesteph/swc_concept_graph/design.md

 This material is meant to be used in a two-week workshop similar to those run by [Software Carpentry][swc-website] and [Data Carpentry][dc-website].
-The outline below was developed using a slimmed-down variant of the "Understanding by Design" process.
+The outline below was developed using a slimmed-down variant of the "[Understanding by Design][ubd-overview]" process, and incorporates ideas from
-The main sections are:
+"[Software Carpentry: Lessons Learned][swc-lessons-learned]", "[Best Practices in Scientific Computing][best-practices]", and "[Good Enough Practices in Scientific Computing][good-enough-practices]".

 ## Assumptions